-But people with kidney disease are at risk for both hypokalemia and hyperkalemia.
+But people with kidney illnesses are at risk for both hypokalemia and hyperkalemia.

 They may have high potassium because their kidneys cannot effectively remove excess potassium from the body.
-However, their potassium levels may fall too much if they are undergoing dialysis for their kidney disease.
+However, their potassium level may fall too much if they are undergoing dialysis for their kidney illnesses.

 "Potassium is an important nutrient found in many of the foods you eat.
 It helps your nerves, muscles, and heart work the right way.
 But too much potassium in your blood can be dangerous and cause serious heart problems."

 If that is not enough of a problem, some medications used to treat chronic kidney illnesses can actually increase the amount of potassium in the body.
 It defeats the purpose of a low-potassium diet as a result.